 Track your time

 There are tools you can invest in to track your time.
 These days, you can track everything from the duration and frequency of meetings, to the time it takes to attract and convert sales leads.
 You can quickly understand the length of time each particular task takes through time-tracking software.
 This will allow you to estimate the length of time each task will take, allowing you to get control and manage your schedule.

 Construct a timeline of your tasks.
 You can use an Excel spreadsheet to do this or other software programs or apps.
 Enter dates and tasks, and break each task into components.
 Make sure to add family commitments like birthday parties, holidays and so forth to remind yourself that you cannot work during these personal event times.

 Too often small business owners spend too much time being busy instead of being productive.
 This is because they are working on things that are not a priority.
 Instead, focus on the things that will move your business forward and help you achieve your overall goals.
 Take the time to scrutinize your daily schedule to max out each hour so that your focus is on the most important tasks.
 This could require a high degree of structure and planning.

 For you to live a healthy, long and happy life and have a productive career, you have to know how to pace yourself.
 There will be times when you will need to expend all of your energy on work and other times when it will be beneficial to take a break, whether it is for a vacation or personal family time.
 It is crucial to have self-awareness.
 This will help you enjoy your journey as well as the destination.

-Remember, people work to live, they don't live to work.
-At least this is the way it is supposed to be.
+Remember, people work to live.
+They don't live to work.
+At least this is the way it's supposed to be.
 Although it might be overwhelming trying to maintain a proper work/life balance, putting an emphasis in this area is well worth it.
-A better balance will result in you feeling more content and at ease with all areas of your life.
+A better balance will result in greater contentment in all areas of your life.